MicroStrategy/rest-api-docs/docs/common-workflows/modeling/common-object-management/manage-the-schema/retrieve-the-schema-lock.md

 This workflow sample demonstrates how to retrieve the schema lock.

-You want to get the schema lock status of the Strategy Tutorial project.
+You want to get the schema lock status of the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info